stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 ###Aggregation Practice

 <div class="practice-prob">
-  Write a query to calculate the average difference between opening and closing prices, grouped by year
+  Write a query to calculate the average daily price change in Apple stock, grouped by year
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/c1881e6c354d" target="_blank">See the Answer &raquo;</a>